MetOffice/simulation-systems/source/Development/testing.rst

 .. tip::

-    While we continue to use ``dev`` and ``test`` branch nomenclature from fcm, in github these terms have no technical meaning and are simply a way to distinguish between 2 branches.
+    While we continue to use ``dev`` and ``test`` branch nomenclature from fcm, in GitHub these terms have no technical meaning and are simply a way to distinguish between 2 branches.

 There are a few cases where testing your change will require you to make changes